Creating a Chrome Extension with Manifest V3

 Testing the Extension

-Click the extension icon to see the popup and test the functionality.
+Click the extension icon to see the popup and test features

 Conclusion